siefkenj/latex-parser/packages/latex-ast-parser/README.md

 Generate an AST and beautify LaTeX code

-**Note**: You should use `unified-latex` and the `unifiedjs` infrastructure if you want to do serious AST manipulations.
-This library is a wrapper around the basic functions in `unified-latex`.
+**Note**: You should use [`unified-latex`](https://github.com/siefkenj/unified-latex) and the `unifiedjs` infrastructure if you want to do serious AST manipulations.
+This library is a legacy wrapper around some basic functions in `unified-latex`.

 _latex-parser_ parses a typical LaTeX document and then pretty-prints it.
 Though _parsing_ LaTeX isn't possible